reifl/pi-pico-adafruit-neopixels/README.md

 ````

 ## Releases
+V0.9.1 Pre-release2.
+Added an advanced brightness function to set/change the brightness of the string at all times, without changing the pixel settings.
 V0.9.0 Pre-release.
 Examples simple & strandtest_wheels are compiling and confirmed working.
 Some documentation work needed to promote to a proper release.